 Since the general counsel will be working alongside your executive team, you want to know how well candidates are currently working with their teams.
 High-level responsibilities and an expanded role outside of the legal department are two strong signs that a candidate has earned the trust of their executive team.

 Including these five questions in your interview will give you a solid understanding of each candidate’s key competencies.
-The general counsel is a crucial member of your executive team, so understanding the strengths and weaknesses of each candidate is essential to your business.
+The general counsel is a crucial member of your executive team, so understanding the strengths and weaknesses of each candidate is essential to your business, the nation’s top legal recruiters say.